Nycz-lab/Trazr/README.md

     (Every time you close dev tools)
     Keep dev tools open -> use omegle video chat -> see magic happen 🧙‍♂️

+    You can also close the console after inserting the code Trazr will log the information to the omegle chat as well however keep in mind that this will not show the history

 ![screen-gif](https://i.imgur.com/708A35f.gif)

 ## Conclusion ⚠